-WATCH: German Firefighters Work To Free Rotund Rat Stuck In Manhole Cover
+German Firefighters Work To Free Rotund Rat Stuck In Manhole Cover

 Sometimes the lowly sewer rat is the target of shrieks, kicks and extermination attempts.
 And sometimes yesterday's vermin becomes today's vaunted victim, inspiring a phalanx of rescuers to come to its aid.